Dyskeratosis Congenita in Children

 Dyskeratosis congenita is a very rare condition.

 In most cases, dyskeratosis congenita is inherited from a parent who carries the gene defect.
 It is present at birth.
 But symptoms may not appear until later in life.

 Some people carry the gene defect that causes dyskeratosis congenita but never get any symptoms or complications.
 They may still pass the defect to children or grandchildren, who may have symptoms.

 Others get the gene defect without having a parent who has either symptoms or the gene defect.

-The first symptoms of dyskeratosis congenita usually appear in childhood.
-The disease can affect nearly any part of the body, but most commonly it involves cells that reproduce rapidly, such as the skin, nails, and mucous membranes.
+The first symptoms of dyskeratosis congenita most often appear in childhood.
+The disease can affect nearly any part of the body.
+It most often it involves cells that reproduce quickly, such as the skin, nails, and mucous membranes.

-Nail abnormalities.
-Dyskeratosis congenita often causes the fingernails and toenails to grow poorly, fall off, and have ridges or a thin "spoon" shape.
+- Nail abnormalities.
+It often causes the fingernails and toenails to grow poorly and fall off.
+They may also have ridges or a thin "spoon" shape.

-Skin abnormalities.
-The condition causes unusual changes in the color of the skin and often a distinct lace-like pattern on the chest and neck.
+- Skin abnormalities.
+The condition causes unusual changes in the skin color.
+It also causes a distinct lace-like pattern on the chest and neck.